Male Pattern Baldness: Comprehensive Guide to Causes & Treatments

 GFC (Growth Factor Concentrate) Therapy

-In this our own blood is processed to extract concentrated growth factors and injected into the scalp.
+Your own blood is processed to extract concentrated growth factors and injected into the scalp.
 It stimulates dormant follicles and strengthens existing hair.
 Best for early to mid stage loss.
 Most patients see visible improvement by month 3, with stronger results at 6 and 12 months.

 PRP (Platelet-Rich Plasma)